dreamPathsProjekt/training-code/go_intro_guide/README.md

 #### Interfaces

+- Interfaces are an example of __subtyping polymorphism__ [https://en.wikipedia.org/wiki/Polymorphism_(computer_science)](https://en.wikipedia.org/wiki/Polymorphism_(computer_science))
+  - __Ad-hoc polymorphism:__ function, method, operator overloading.
+No support from Go [https://golang.org/doc/faq#overloading](https://golang.org/doc/faq#overloading)
+    - Can support __variadic arguments__ in functions, of same type.
+  - __Parametric polymorphism:__ Generics (soon to be introduced in a future Go version)

+- Interface are also an example of __structural typing__ where behaviour of a type (methods) dictates whether the type can implement an interface.
+This is also called __implicit implementation.__
+  - __Nominal typing__ is an example where the implementation (equivalence) of an interface is based on __explicit static declaration__ of the sub-typing (e.g. by using `implements` keyword)
+    - In computer science, a type system is a nominal or nominative type system (or name-based type system) if compatibility and equivalence of data types is determined by explicit declarations and/or the name of the types.
+Nominal systems are used to determine if types are equivalent, as well as if a type is a subtype of another.
+Nominal type systems contrast with structural systems, where comparisons are based on the structure of the types in question and do not require explicit declarations. [https://en.wikipedia.org/wiki/Nominal_type_system](https://en.wikipedia.org/wiki/Nominal_type_system)

 - [Interfaces can also be implemented by non-struct types](https://golangbyexample.com/non-struct-type-implementing-interface-go/)
 - When a function receiver is not used, we can ommit the instance (just declare the type)